AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 1-Introduction: basic demos, which are prepared for beginners.

-Advance: advanced demos, e.g., ensemble stock trading.
+2-Advance: advanced demos, e.g., ensemble stock trading.

-Practical: paper trading and live trading (in the future).
+3-Practical: paper trading and live trading (in the future).

-Optimization: hyperparameter tuning.
+4-Optimization: hyperparameter tuning.

-Others: other demos.
+5-Others: other demos.